trung0501/3D_Loading/README.md

     .
 Clear interface: The word "Loading" put the center, easy to see and communicate clear goals.

     .
 High customization: Easy to edit colors, rotation speed or rotating object shape.

+⚠️ Limit:

+    .
+No actual process connection: The effect runs continuously without reflecting the actual state of data download.

+    .
+Optimization of performance: On weak devices or old browsers, 3D and continuous rotation can cause shock/lag.

+    .
+No JavaScript: There is no condition to stop the effect or attach to the actual load event.

+    .
+It is difficult to expand for many steping steps: the current interface only shows the "waiting" state without reflecting the progress or load percentage.